kathysledge/smig/docs/guides/multi-environment.md

 ## Environment variables

-For CI/CD pipelines, use environment variables:
+In automated pipelines, you often can't use config files because credentials come from secrets management.
+Environment variables solve this:

 ```zsh
 # Set via environment